deltachat/deltachat-pages/fr/help.md

 - Chaque membre du groupe a les **mêmes droits** que les autres.
 Pour cette raison, chacun peut supprimer tous les membres ou en ajouter de nouveaux.
 - Pour ajouter ou supprimer des membres, cliquez sur le nom du groupe dans le chat.

-### Qu'est qu'un groupe vérifié ?
+### What is a verified group?
 Why is it experimental?

 - A verified group is a chat that gurantees safety against an active attacker.
 All Messages in a verified chat view are e2e-encrypted, and